Geometric correspondence of noisy quantum dynamics and universal robust quantum gates: Constructing robust control Hamiltonian

-We use the first-order RCPs and the extended RCPs to implement four single-qubit robust gates $\{ X_{\pi}, X_{\pi/4}, X_{\pi/2}, X_{2\pi} \}$ ($ X_{\theta}$ represents a rotation of angle $\theta$ around x-axis of the Bloch sphere).
-The first three gates together with robust $Y_{\pi/2}$ gate, a.k.a. applying $R_{1;\bot}^{5\pi /2}$ or $R_{\text{ex};\bot}^{5\pi /2}$ in the Y direction, are elementary single-qubit gates for a universal robust gate set \cite{shor199637th}, while the $2\pi$ gate is equivalent to the robust dynamical decoupling.
+We use the first-order RCPs and the extended RCPs to implement four single-qubit robust gates $\{ X_{\pi}, X_{\pi/4}, X_{\pi/2}, X_{2\pi} \}$.
+The first three gates together with robust $Y_{\pi/2}$ gate, i.e., applying $R_{1;\bot}^{5\pi /2}$ or $R_{\text{ex};\bot}^{5\pi /2}$ in the Y direction, are elementary single-qubit gates for a universal robust gate set \cite{shor199637th}, while the $2\pi$ gate is equivalent to the robust dynamical decoupling.
 We numerically simulate the dynamics of the noisy qubit driven transversely (Eq.~\ref{Eq_H1}) and present the gate robustness in Fig.~\ref{Fig_robust_orders}(c).
 Compared with the gates performed by trivial cosine pulses with the same maximal amplitudes of the RCPs, the gates using the first-order RCPs and extended RCPs all exhibit wide high-fidelity plateaus over a significant range of noise amplitude.
 The gate infidelities exhibit plateaus around $10^{-8}$ within $1\%$ noise region for first-order RCPs and $10^{-5}$ within $15\%$ noise region for extended RCPs.
 Note that high-fidelity plateaus are a sign of the robustness of the gates.